SulimanCS/machine-learning-projects/README.md

 computed prediction correctness over the dataset for the different networks.

 **Project 3:** This project aims to train a supervised Machine Learning Naive Bayes classifier to predict if a given set of features belong to one of a set of classes P(feature | Class).
 Due to the simplicity of Naive Bayes classifiers, the accuracy of Naive Bayes classifiers is notably lower in comparison to previous projects.

+**Project 4**: This project aims to train an unsupervised Machine Learning K-Means Clustering algorithm to classify similar handwritten digits into distinct subgroups (clusters).
+It starts with selecting 10 random cluster centers and uses those cluster centers to join all inputs to the cluster closest to the respective input.
+After every iteration, the cluster centers are recomputed by computing the means of obtained clusters.
+The process comes to an end when the set of cluster centers does not change in comparison to the previous iteration.